How the Peritoneal Dialysis process works

 PD helps preserve access to your veins

 It may happen that over a number of years on dialysis, you may need to use multiple types of therapy.
 That's why it's important to keep your options for access open.
-Because PD is administered through a catheter in your abdominal cavity, your veins are not involved and the integrity of the veins can be preserved.
+Because PD is administered through a catheter in your abdominal cavity, your veins are not involved in the therapy and the integrity of the veins can be preserved.

 PD requires training and space in your home